Language

 Use Calculate Margin to analyze existing products, and Set Price to plan new pricing

-Switch between Margin and Markup toggle to see how each affects your selling price
+Switch the Margin / Markup toggle to see how each affects your selling price

 Select Operating or Net margin type to include operating expenses and taxes